 Skip to content

-This guide lists the 5 most common issues that prevent MikroTik devices from being adopted into MKController and explains how to identify and fix them.
-Includes RouterOS command examples and best practices.
+Summary This guide lists the 5 most common errors that prevent MikroTik devices from being adopted into MKController and explains how to diagnose and fix each one.
+Issues covered: outdated RouterOS version, Device Mode blocking fetch, missing PPP package, no internet or DNS on the device, and insufficient disk space.
+Each issue includes exact RouterOS commands for diagnosis and resolution.

 Symptom